mbuotidem/mbuotidem.github.io/content/blog/aws-client-vpn-terraform/index.md

 - AWS resource that we'll be connecting to via the VPN, e.g. an EC2 instance

-- A private CA
+- A private Certificate Authority (CA)

 ## Why use a CA

-AWS Client VPN offers multiple [authentication options](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html) including SAML and AD.
-However, we will be going with certificate-based mutual authentication.
-I chose the CA based option because:
+AWS Client VPN supports several [authentication methods](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-authentication.html) , including certificate-based authentication, SAML, Active Directory (AD), or a combination of SAML/AD with certificates.
+For our setup, we’re choosing **certificate-based mutual authentication only**.

+The reasons for this choice are:
-- I want to be able to connect to the VPN sans gui, for example in a GitHub Codespace, and the SAML option requires a browser interaction for IdP authentication
+- **Headless access**: I want the ability to connect to the VPN without a GUI—for example, from environments like GitHub Codespaces.
+SAML requires a browser-based login flow, which doesn’t work well in headless or automated contexts.

-- I plan to use this CA as a foundation for other auth scenarios as well (think [SPIFFE/SPIRE](https://spiffe.io/), [AWS IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html), etc).
+- **Reusable CA foundation**: I plan to build on this Certificate Authority (CA) for other identity and authentication use cases down the line, such as [SPIFFE/SPIRE](https://spiffe.io/) or [AWS IAM Roles Anywhere](https://docs.aws.amazon.com/rolesanywhere/latest/userguide/introduction.html)

+### Downsides to using only certificate-based auth with AWS Client VPN

+When using only certificate-auth, you need to have a process for revoking access.
+AWS Client VPN supports [importing](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-certificates.html) Certificate Revocation Lists (CRLs), but there is currently no Terraform resource for managing CRLs.
+As a result, you'll need to use either the AWS Management Console or the AWS CLI to manually update your Client VPN endpoint with the CRL.

+Additionally, certificate authentication alone does not support [AWS Client VPN authorization rules](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-rules.html) based on user groups.
+This means you lose the ability to grant different levels of network access to different groups, which is only available when using either federated authentication with SAML or Active Directory or a combination of SAML/AD with certificates.

 ## Choosing a CA

 While AWS offers a managed Certificate Authority through [AWS Private CA](https://docs.aws.amazon.com/privateca/latest/userguide/PcaWelcome.html), the version compatible with AWS Client VPN costs $400/month.
 There is a more affordable [$50/month option](https://aws.amazon.com/blogs/security/how-to-use-aws-private-certificate-authority-short-lived-certificate-mode/) that issues short-lived certificates, but I couldn’t get it working with Client VPN.

-You can follow [these instructions](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-auth-mutual-enable.html) to manually create the necessary certificates—that approach works fine.
-However, if you ever need to revoke access, you'll need to ensure you still have access to the original server in order to [generate](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/cvpn-working-certificates-generate.html) a certificate revocation list (CRL).
+You can follow [these instructions](https://docs.aws.amazon.com/vpn/latest/clientvpn-admin/client-auth-mutual-enable.html) to manually create the required certificates using OpenVPN easy-rsa.
+However, if you ever need to revoke a certificate, you’ll need access to the original server used to issue it, or you must have securely stored the CA’s private key, certificate, certificate index, and serial file.
+These are required to generate a certificate revocation list (CRL) that AWS can use to block access.

 Instead, we'll use the excellent [Serverless CA on AWS](https://serverlessca.com/) project.
 It’s an open-source CA with an IaC-based [revocation](https://serverlessca.com/revocation/) mechanism that's available as a Terraform [module](https://registry.terraform.io/modules/serverless-ca/ca/aws/latest) and  runs on AWS for roughly $50 per year.